erlang/erlang-org/_posts/2022-04-20-faster-rand.md

 ### Write a simple PRNG

-To be fast, the implementation of a PRNG algorithm cannot execute many operations operations.
+To be fast, the implementation of a PRNG algorithm cannot execute many operations.
 The operations have to be on immediate values (not bignums), and the state as well as the returned number also have to be immediate values.
 This seriously limits how powerful algorithms that can be used.